Romario-Negreiros/Ecommerce/README.md

 -----------------------------------------------------------------------------------------------------------------------------

 ## Status
-* FakeStore API which is the one i'm using to fetch the products, is currently downed.
+Integrating with the commerce.js library, which allows me to have a full ecommerce management, such as cart methods, checkout and also login and logout of clients without needing a backend.

 #### Brief
-* Every route will have a header component
-* Main page contains a searcher, to filter the products' list, and also the product's list
-* Users will be able to see pages dedicated to each product, add and remove items to the cart, also edit items quantity.
+* Users will be able to login
-* There will be a checkout component, where the fields can be filled in and validated.
-If it validates, users will be able to see a modal containing information about the shipping.
+* See a historic of their orderers
+* See their cart items even when the browser has been closed
+* Fill in all the fields on checkout and go ahead to conclude 'pay' and conclude the order
+* The products list will be filterable
+* Each product has its own dedicated page with more detailed informations

 -----------------------------------------------------------------------------------------------------------------------------